Theoretical Foundations of Conformal Prediction: Algorithmic stability and prediction with the jackknife

-We have seen above that algorithmic stability leads to important downstream guarantees: in particular, it implies that the jackknife offers guaranteed predictive coverage (as well as a refined result for jackknife+), and provides confidence intervals for the risk of a trained model, without further distributional assumptions.

-To make use of this in practice, however, we would need to know that jackknife is being applied to a stable algorithm---that is, if we cannot be sure that $\cA$ is stable, then we do not know whether the jackknife leads to valid predictive inference and/or valid inference on risk.

-Earlier, we mentioned several examples of regression algorithms $\cA$ that are stable by construction---algorithms such as $K$-nearest neighbors, for which we can theoretically establish that the stability property given in Definition~\ref{def:alg_stab_eps_delta} must hold, without any need for empirical validation---but these examples are quite limited and may not be practically useful in most modern settings.
+\paragraph{Can algorithmic stability be certified?} We have seen above that algorithmic stability leads to important downstream guarantees: it implies that the jackknife offers guaranteed predictive coverage and provides confidence intervals for the risk of a trained model, without distributional assumptions.
+To make use of this in practice, however, we would need to know that jackknife is being applied to a stable algorithm.
+Earlier, we mentioned several examples of regression algorithms $\cA$ that are stable by construction---algorithms such as $K$-nearest neighbors, for which we can theoretically establish that stability holds---but such examples are rare and leave out many modern machine learning methods.

 We are therefore motivated to turn to the second option: is it possible to \emph{certify} that an algorithm $\cA$ is stable by testing it empirically, without needing to analyze $\cA$ theoretically?
-Interestingly, it turns out that in general this is not possible (when the sample size of the available data is limited).
-While formalizing this type of hardness result is beyond the scope of this book (we refer the reader to the bibliographic notes for references on results in this area), the implications for distribution-free inference are important to mention.
-These hardness results imply that a method such as jackknife, whose validity relies on a stability condition, cannot in general be viewed as an assumption-free method, because aside from special cases (i.e., simple algorithms such as $K$-nearest neighbors), the method's guarantees require untestable assumptions in order to hold.
+Interestingly, it turns out that in general this is not possible.
+While formalizing this type of hardness result is beyond the scope of this book (we refer the reader to the bibliographic notes for references), the implications for distribution-free inference are important to mention.
+These hardness results imply that a method such as jackknife, whose validity relies on a stability condition, cannot be viewed as a completely assumption-free method in general, because aside from special cases (i.e., simple algorithms such as $K$-nearest neighbors), the method's guarantees require untestable assumptions in order to hold.